-Long sleeves are a must wear.
-Warm gloves, warm hats, warm boots, mittens, trapper earflap hats, warm seat pads: anything to keep you warm through the game is a necessity.
+Long sleeves are a must-wear.
+Warm gloves, warm hats, warm boots, mittens, trapper earflap hats, and warm seat pads: anything to keep you warm through the game is a necessity.

 You’re better off peeling layers of clothes off of your body if the weather relaxes a little bit than getting really cold and cannot find any extra layer of clothing to warm yourself up.

 You’re probably not an athlete or a sports enthusiast; you just watch the games for the love of it.
 But it wouldn’t hurt to take a quick run before the game starts.
 If that seems like too much work, you can try leaving your seat a few times during the game to keep your heat up.

 Physical activity brings our body temperature up.
 The little exercise you engage in gets your blood flowing and heart, pumping.

 Grab the football inside your trunk, call a friend and ask him to throw while you run ahead and catch to make the home run.
 Play with a frisbee if you’ve got one.
 Anything active or strenuous is a great way to warm you up.